pyTMD/pyTMD/doc/source/background/Tides.rst

     :caption: Diurnal frequency dependence of :term:`Love and Shida Numbers` from :cite:t:`Wahr:1979vx`
     :align: center

-In addition to the ups and downs of tides, there is a considerable portion of tidal potential and displacement that does not vary in time, a *permanent tide* that is due to the Earth being in the presence of the Sun and Moon (and other planetary bodies).
+In addition to the ups and downs of tides, there is a considerable portion of tidal potential and displacement that does not vary in time, a ":term:`Permanent Tide`" that is due to the Earth being in the presence of the Sun and Moon (and other planetary bodies).
 The `Earth is lower in polar areas and higher in equatorial areas <https://www.ngs.noaa.gov/PUBS_LIB/EGM96_GEOID_PAPER/egm96_geoid_paper.html>`_ than it would without those gravitational effects.
-The `IERS formalism <https://iers-conventions.obspm.fr/>`_ for determining station locations is to remove all cyclical and permanent components of the tides, which is known as a "tide-free" system.
+The `IERS formalism <https://iers-conventions.obspm.fr/>`_ for determining station locations is to remove all cyclical and permanent components of the tides, which is known as a ":term:`Tide-Free`" system.
 This is the default "tide-system" within ``pyTMD``.
-Alternatively, the permanent tide components can be added back in order to calculate the station locations in a "mean-tide" state.
+Alternatively, the permanent tide components can be added back in order to calculate the station locations in a ":term:`Mean Tide`" state.
 The radial difference in terms of latitude between the mean-tide and tide-free systems is:

 .. math::
-    :label: 1.2
+    :label: 1.3
-    :name: eq:1.2
+    :name: eq:1.3

     \delta r(\varphi) = -0.120582 \left(\frac{3}{2} sin^2 \varphi - \frac{1}{2} \right)